Jason Brown (figure skater): 2018–2019 season: Sixth consecutive Grand Prix medal

-2019–2020 season
+2019–2020 season: Four Continents silver & Grand Prix medal

 While traveling to a U.S. Figure Skating training camp in August 2019, the car Brown was traveling in was impacted by another vehicle, as a result of which Brown sustained a concussion.
 Restricted from training, Brown withdrew from the 2019 CS Nebelhorn Trophy.
 He was cleared to compete at 2019 Skate America, his first Grand Prix of the season.
 Brown popped his planned triple Axel to a single in the short program, placing fourth in that segment.
 In the free skate, Brown performed all his jumps successfully other than doubling a planned triple loop, placing second in that segment to take the silver medal.
 At the 2019 NHK Trophy, Brown placed eighth in the short program and fourth in the free skate to place fifth overall.
 Two weeks later, he won the gold medal at 2019 CS Golden Spin of Zagreb.

 Brown won the silver medal at the 2020 U.S. Championships after placing second in both segments.
 In the free skate, he attempted a quad toe loop, which was downgraded but landed without program interruption.

 At the 2020 Four Continents Championships, Brown placed third in the short program with a clean skate, defeating several skaters who performed at least one quadruple jump.
 In the free skate, Brown doubled an attempted quad toe loop but landed all his other jumps successfully and placed second in the segment with a new personal best of 180.11, moving into second place overall.
-He was assigned to compete at the World Championships in Montreal, but it was canceled as a result of the coronavirus pandemic.
+He was assigned to compete at the World Championships in Montreal, Canada, but it was cancelled as a result of the coronavirus pandemic.